A smart person learns from his mistakes. A wise one learns from others’ mistakes.

 Before applying these rules, check this:

-• you can a list of your network interfaces via ip addr
+- you can a list of your network interfaces via

 If you’ve lost connection to your server, restart it via your hoster’s admin panel.